the-events-calendar/event-tickets/readme.txt

 = [4.5.5] TBD =

 * Tweak - Include full event start and end date in Tickets Email.
 Thank you @pagan11460 for the suggestion.
 [73885]
+* Tweak - Improve performance of the addition of the "Attendees" row action link in wp-admin list tables.
+[72126]

 = [4.5.4] 2017-08-24 =